OhadLavi/ReTicket/README.md

 ## Features
 - Search for tickets for upcoming concerts by any parameter such as event name, artist name, venue, or city.
-- Voice search feature for ticket search.
+- Voice search feature for ticket search using string similarity.
-- Event's are added through a web crawler and scraper
+- Event's are added through a web crawler and scraper using headless browser.
-- Event page with details like event poster, name, location, date, available tickets, sold tickets, and likes.
+- Event page with details like event poster, name, date and location (using Google places API).
-- User page with sections for profile settings, favorites, and sign out.
+- Mail intgeration for notifications.
 - PayPal integration for payment and payout.

 ## Dependencies